Striveworks/valor/docs/technical_concepts.md

 ### API

 The core of Velour is a backend REST API service.
 Users can call the API's endpoints directly (e.g., `POST /datasets`), or they can use our Python client to handle the API calls in their Python environment.
 All of Velour's state is stored in Postgres; the API itself is completely stateless.

 Note that, after you start the API service in Dockers, you'll be able to view FastAPI's automatically generated API documentation at `https://<your host>/docs`.

 ### PostgreSQL

-PostgreSQL (a.k.a., Postgres or psql) is an open-source relational database management system.
+PostgreSQL (a.k.a.
+Postgres or psql) is an open-source relational database management system.
 We use Postgres to store all of Velour's various objects and states.

-One of the most important reasons we chose Postgres was because of its PostGIS extension, which adds support for storing, indexing and querying geographic data.
-PostGIS enables Velour to quickly filter prior evaluations using geographic coordinates, which is a critically important feature for any computer vision tasks involving satellite data.
+One of the most important reasons we chose Postgres was its PostGIS extension, which adds support for storing, indexing, and querying geographic data.
+PostGIS enables Velour to quickly filter prior evaluations using geographic coordinates, which is a critically important feature for any computer vision task involving satellite data.

 ### Python Client

 Finally, we created a client to make it easier for our users to play with Velour from their Python environment.
-All of Velour's validations and computations are handled by our API: the Python client simply provides convenient methods to call the API's endpoints.
+All of Velour's validations and computations are handled by our API; the Python client simply provides convenient methods to call the API's endpoints.

 ## Classes